ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 #### Initialize ray client API.

 Now User can run ray application on the returned ray cluster, by executing `ray.init(address=ray_cluster_address)`, and then run any ray application code.

+For each ray node, it might have different / random CPUs assigned , but for the whole ray cluster, the resources amount allocated is deterministic.

+e.g., your case: (8-CPU nodes, or 4-GPU nodes),
+suppose on a spark cluster with config:

+spark.task.cpus 2 # means 2 cpu cores per spark task
+spark.task.resource.gpu.amount 1 # means 1 GPU per spark task
+Then the Ray on spark routine will create a spark job with 4 spark tasks running concurrently, which means it books (8-CPU nodes, or 4-GPU nodes) resources for ray cluster.

 ### Shutdown ray cluster on spark